-UCL East students will face central London prices in decidedly-not-central London.
+UCL East students will face central London prices for accommodation in decidedly-not-central London.

 The primary justification for building UCL’s new campus six miles away from Bloomsbury in the Queen Elizabeth Olympic Park is the relatively cheap land in the area, yet it appears UCL East students will not benefit from the lower cost of housing in Stratford.